vladonv/far2l-deb/README.md

 https://launchpad.net/~far2l-team/+archive/ubuntu/ppa may have more recent builds as well as builds for other distros.

 What else interesting is there?

-cygwin - prebuilt binaries of far2l for cygwin with instructions (russian only) on how to install

 misc - all sorts of auxiliary scripts, mostly outdated, and a minor fix for colorer